jianjaicorefocus/github-pages/readme.md

 ![step6](https://i.imgur.com/P8FEKvT.png)

 ### 8. Go to the directory where you saved your whole project on HTML/CSS with your CV.
-Go to the VS Code terminal, and insert the cd "<path-to-CV-folder>" command.
+Go to the VS Code terminal, and insert the cd "path-to-CV-folder" command.

 ### 9. Make sure you are in the correct directory.
 Perform the following commands in the directory with your CV: